- What are abandoned cart emails?

 When shopping in an offline store, we call shop-assistant for help.
-We may want to know if the fabric is stain-resistant, or if this is an artificial cotton.
-Nothing changes when it comes to online stores.
+We may want to know if the fabric is stain-resistant, or if this is artificial cotton.
+Nothing changes when it comes to online retailers.
 We still may need a piece of advice.
-Provide your clients with live-chat help or customer’s support.
+Provide your clients with live-chat help or customer support.
 It will be a good idea to even let them contact you via phone in case of emergency.
-This way you offer a prompt help to everyone who doubts if he or she needs to shop with you.
+This way you offer prompt help to everyone who doubts if he or she needs to shop with you.
 Don’t let people change their minds.
 Most of the purchases are emotional.

-Note: if you cannot provide customer support 24/7, make sure to notify them about it and provide with an e-address they may email at to ask some questions and to get qualified answers ASAP.
+Note: if you cannot provide customer support 24/7, make sure to notify them about it and provide them with an e-address they may email to ask some questions and to get qualified answers ASAP.

 And also you may offer an alternative payment method: PayPal or Amazon.
 This way, the customers will not have to share their personal and card information with you.

-Of course, you may think that lower price might be ok with us.
+Of course, you may think that a lower price might be ok with us.
 But in fact, such things as chaos scare the customers away.
 Update information on time.

 In every article, we keep saying that more and more people open emails on mobile devices.
-And every serious website has their mobile versions.
+And every serious website has its mobile versions.
 Consequently, from now on more and more purchases and checkouts are completed on mobile devices.
 This tendency requires a fully responsive web design.

-Adjust your CTA buttons to full-width for display on mobile devices.
+Adjust your CTA buttons to full width for display on mobile devices.
 Care about your customers, and stop losing your money.